1. What is personal information?

 7. Contact OAO

-If you would like to contact us for any reason regarding our privacy practices, please write to Beth Witney, CEO, who also maintains the responsibility as our Policy Officer at:
+If you would like to contact us for any reason regarding our privacy practices, please write to Justin Brown, CEO.

 Chief Executive Officer